bwu62/stat240-revamp/docs/05-data-exploration.md

 ### Histogram

-Histograms are plots where **numeric values are grouped into "bins" and the count of each bin plotted as a bar**.
+Histograms are plots where **numeric values are grouped into "bins" (i.e. intervals) and the count of each bin plotted as a bar**.
 They are extremely effective at visualizing the distribution of a single numeric column, allowing you to easily see the shape, spread, and even skewness of a datset.
 Histograms are one of the most common plots for numeric data.

 The following code makes a basic histogram in R using ggplot.